Bhoomikapm0116/Internet-Speed-Tester/README.md

 # Internet Speed Tester

-A simple web-based application that tests the user's internet download speed and displays the result on a gauge chart.
-The application uses Google Charts for visualization and fetches a sample file to calculate the download speed.
+Internet Speed Tester is a web-based application that measures and displays the user's internet download speed in real-time.
+Using Google Charts, it visualizes the speed on a gauge chart, providing an easy-to-read result in Mbps.
+The test is conducted by downloading a sample file and calculating the speed based on the download time.

 ## Features